OrganismalSystemsBiology/Neuron-atlas-analysis/README.md

 ## Revision (2026) additional analyses

-Analyses added in response to peer review are collected under `script/revision_2026/`.
+> [!NOTE]
+> **Currently being updated.** The notebooks listed below are being added to `script/revision_2026/`.
 Each notebook header states the corresponding Extended Data Figure and its input data path.

 | Notebook | Analysis | Figure |
 |---|---|---|